apache/druid/docs/content/querying/sql.md

 SELECT COUNT(*) FROM (SELECT DISTINCT col FROM data_source)
 ```

-For executing nested groupBys with the v2 groupBy strategy, you need to set `druid.processing.numMergeBuffers` to at least 2.
-This is because groupBys require a separate merge buffer on the broker for each layer beyond the first layer of the groupBy.
+Note that groupBys require a separate merge buffer on the broker for each layer beyond the first layer of the groupBy.
-This merge buffer is immediately released once they are not used anymore during the query processing,
+This merge buffer is immediately released once they are not used anymore during the query processing.
+However, deeply
-but two or more concurrent nested groupBys can potentially lead to deadlocks since the merge buffers are limited in number
+nested groupBys (there are two or more groupBy layers beyond the first one) can potentially lead to deadlocks since the
-and are acquired one-by-one instead of a complete set.
-At this time we recommend that you avoid too many concurrent
+merge buffers are limited in number and are acquired one-by-one instead of a complete set.
+At this time, we recommend
-execution of groupBys with the v2 strategy.
+that you avoid too many concurrent execution of deeply nested groupBys with the v2 strategy.

 #### Semi-joins